NickAger/nickager.github.io/_posts/2011-05-15-Continuous-integration-with-Jenkins-for-Smalltalk.md

 4) By default Jenkins is started on `http://localhost:8080`, see `/etc/init.d/jenkins`

 #### Setting up Jenkins for Smalltalk Continuous Integration
 Lukas Renggli has integrated Jenkins and Smalltalk using a set of shell scripts and `*.st` files.
 Lukas's [git Jenkins repository](https://github.com/renggli/builder) contains a detailed `README` which provides excellent instructions.
 For most people Lukas's instructions will suffice.
-However for sysadmin challenged developers such as myself the following description of how I setup Jenkins for Smalltalk CI may be of use.
+However for DevOps challenged developers such as myself the following description of how I setup Jenkins for Smalltalk CI may be of use.

 I installed Lukas's builder scripts within the Jenkins home folder as user Jenkins: